 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-The length of one leg of a right triangle is proportional to the length of the other leg, with constant of proportionality 5.
-If the hypotenuse of the triangle has length 100, what are the exact lengths of the legs?
+The length of one leg of a right triangle is proportional to the length of the other leg, with a constant of proportionality of 5.
+If the hypotenuse of the triangle has a length of 100, what are the exact lengths of the legs?

 Once again, we're dealing with a triangle, so we'll draw one and fill in what we know.
-The hypotenuse has length 100, and if one leg has length x the other leg has length 5x, since that's the meaning of "proportional with constant of proportionality 5.'
+The hypotenuse has a length of 100, and if one leg has length x, the other leg has length 5x, since that's the meaning of "proportional with a constant of proportionality of 5."
 This triangle will be awfully wobbly when it walks.

 For this problem, it's easier to write 1002 than it is to write 10,000.
 Although now that we've gone ahead and written it out anyway in this explanation, it kind of defeats the purpose.

 Now let's take the square root and finish up.

 The short leg of the triangle has length , and the longer leg has length

 Since we were asked to give exact answers, we'll leave the answers like that.
 You wouldn't want to give those measurements to a carpenter who's cutting a triangle shape out of plywood, but it's all we need to answer this problem.
 However, it's fine to use the calculator to check that our answers are reasonable.